mitchgemma/Connect-4/README.md

 - Create a score tracker.
 After each game add a tally to the scoreboard for the winning team, if users want to play several games
 - Highlight winning combination on the gameboard
 - Changes to page before, during, and after the game
+- Animate the ship going down the column
+- Play against computer or against someone else

 ### Technologies: